 If you plan to go here for an overnight trip, there are other places and things to do on Biri Island.
 Visit Busay which is one of the highest points on Biri Island to see the sweeping view of the magnificent landscape and neighboring islands.
 You can do surfing from June to December to catch the best waves or go diving since Biri has more than 20 dive sites boasting colorful reefs and marine wildlife such as sharks during the summer.
 If you prefer a laid-back stay, you can try beach camping at one of the resorts or nearby beaches such as Bani Island.
 There is also an old lighthouse you can visit on San Bernardino Island.

 Since my aunt had family in Samar, they brought us to their island resort in San Jose, Cornico’s Tandang Island Resort, which is just a short boat ride near their house.
 What’s unique about their island is it’s so full of coconut trees all around the entire island which is quite rare from what I’ve seen during my travels in the Philippines.
-There we enjoyed our time eating Lechon and other local cuisines as well as taking a quick dip on the beach.
+We enjoyed our time eating Lechon and other local cuisines as well as taking a quick dip on the beach and it was nice to have two families bond over stories.

 We spent our time enjoying their local cuisine and eating so many fresh kinds of seafood!
 Their hometown in San Jose is quiet and simple but what made it a good place to visit is the warmth of my aunt’s relatives and friends whom we met.
 Indeed it was one for the books and hoping someday to see more of Samar during my future travels around the Philippines.